Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 Here is the truth about late-night dessert cravings: they are predictable, but their timing is not.
 You know the craving will come.
 You just never know if it will be Tuesday or Saturday, 10pm or midnight.

 The smartest approach is keeping frozen desserts at home.
-Ah Ma Kitchen's sweet potato balls and green bean soup are designed exactly for this purpose:
+Ah Ma QQ Bowl's sweet potato balls and green bean soup are designed exactly for this purpose:

-- Sweet potato balls: Air-fry from frozen in 8-10 minutes.
-Crispy outside, QQ inside.
+- Sweet potato balls: Boil from frozen in 6-8 minutes.
+Soft, springy, and chewy all the way through.
 No oil needed.

 - Green bean soup: Reheat on the stove or microwave in 5 minutes.
 Comforting and warm.